Skip to content

 Biopharmaceuticals, including vaccines, monoclonal antibodies, and cell and gene therapies, represent a rapidly growing segment of the pharmaceutical industry.
 These complex, biologically derived products offer innovative treatments for various diseases, but their development and manufacturing pose unique challenges.
 The World Health Organization (WHO)’s Good Manufacturing Practices (GMP)) provide a comprehensive framework for ensuring the quality, safety, and efficacy of biopharmaceuticals.

-This article explores how WHO GMP guidelines support biopharmaceutical development, emphasizing quality control, contamination prevention,
+This article explores how WHO GMP guidelines support biopharmaceutical development, emphasizing quality control, contamination prevention, and regulatory compliance.

 The Unique Challenges of Biopharmaceutical Development